StefanoStfn/Data_Science/README.md

 # Deep_Learning
 Deep Learning Project Repository

-Here some Deep learning solutions are presented to handle [Kaggle](https://www.kaggle.com/) user's dataset:
+Here some Deep learning solutions are presented to handle [Kaggle](https://www.kaggle.com/) User's datasets:

 Regressions, Classifications, Semantic segmentations and so on